inanitynoupcase/nodepay/README.md

 ## Note: <a name="paragraph5"></a>
 Nodepay now is limit **10 Proxy** per account so you cant run more than 10 even if you use extension

-This is a **TRIAL** version, trial user have 24 hour.
+This is a **FREE** version, you can using 1 account per time.
 For full version you can contact via Telegram: https://t.me/inanitynoupcase or https://t.me/Vpooopooo